konekoya/date-generator/README.md

 # dateGenerator
-A simple date generator for my personal use
+A simple date generator for my personal use.

 #TODO
 1. use DOM fragment instend of appendChild in the loop.